Processes of organisational innovation and change stimulated by Richard Normann

 Richard Normann Lecture 2019Wednesday 13 November 2019 18:00 to 19:30

 Andrew H. Van de Ven, Carlson School of Management, University of Minnesota

 The Richard Normann Lecture 2019 will be delivered by Andrew H. Van de Ven, Professor Emeritus in the Carlson School of the University of Minnesota.

 Based on a career of real-world observations, Normann (1977) pointed out that in practice these ideas are often manifestations of highly uncertain and dialectical processes that are socially constructed through webs of communication and interaction among many stakeholders.
-As a consequence, processes of organizational innovation, learning, and designing deal centrally with problems of control, resolving dilemmas, and designing ‘scaffolds’ (or tools) for managing complex organizational processes (Normann, 2001).
+As a consequence, processes of organisational innovation, learning, and designing deal centrally with problems of control, resolving dilemmas, and designing ‘scaffolds’ (or tools) for managing complex organisational processes (Normann, 2001).
 One central research implication of Normann’s seminal ideas is that managers cannot control the innovation journey; instead they need to learn to maneuver the obstacles encountered along the journey.

 Normann, R. 1977.
 Management for Growth, New York, NY: Wiley